sebastiantf/Minting-Page/README.md

 Reach out to [@cdurbinxyz](https://twitter.com/cdurbinxyz) on Twitter if you run into any issues.

+## Gasless Mint for free NFTs

+1. Create a brand new Metamask wallet and export the private key, use these [instructions](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key)

+2. Add the private key to the NEXT_PUBLIC_GAS_WALLET_KEY env.

+3. Fill the wallet with native token on Polygon -> MATIC, on Eth -> ETH, etc. Send a safe amount to the wallet, this will be processing all the txns.
+If gas runs out your users wont be able to mint!

+4. Swap the <MintButton> component for <GaslessMintButton> in index.tsx.

+5. Mint!
+No txns or pop-ups for your users!

 ## To Run

 First, install dependencies using npm: